Fepozopo/termagick/README.md

 `termagick` is an interactive, terminal-based image editor.
 It loads an image into an ImageMagick `MagickWand` and allows you to apply transformations and filters (blur, sharpen, resize, rotate, posterize, composite, etc.) using interactive prompts driven by command metadata.

-The CLI ships with built-in command metadata (see `commands.go`) and provides helpers to load metadata from JSON (see `meta.go`).
+The CLI ships with built-in command metadata (see `commands.go`) and provides helpers to load metadata (see `meta.go`).
 Command prompts and validation are metadata-driven, so parameter types, required fields, enums and hints are shown to the user.

 ---